Call for Abstracts 2018

 - Safety Issues: injuries, cumulative trauma, ergonomics, machinery automation, presence sensing technology, guarding, prevention, intervention

-- Special Populations: migrant workers, returning veterans in agricultural workplaces, farmers with disabilities, new/beginning farmers and workers, elderly farmers and workers, and children on the farm (living, working, and visiting)
+- Special Populations: fishing workforce, migrant workers, returning veterans in agricultural workplaces, farmers with disabilities, new/beginning farmers and workers, elderly farmers and workers, and children on the farm (living, working, and visiting)

 Abstracts for oral presentations should be submitted with this form: Oral Presentation Abstract Form.

-Abstracts for oral presentations are due January 13, 2017 – abstracts that arrive after this date will automatically be considered for presentation as research or program posters
+Abstracts for oral presentations are due January 19, 2018 – abstracts that arrive after this date will be considered for presentation as research or program posters

 Authors of accepted oral presentations will be given the opportunity to also submit a technical paper to accompany their presentation.
 For more information on the technical paper submission process, please see the information on page 4 of the Call for Abstracts.